BovisGL/BovisGL/README.md

 - `scripts/` — Build and deployment helper scripts (for local/admin use).
 Many scripts expect to be run on the host machine that manages the servers (they copy systemd unit files, restart services, etc.).

-- `systemd-services/` — Machine-local service unit files.
-These are machine-specific and may not apply on other computers; they will be moved or templated as needed.

-- `secrets/` and `config/` — Local secrets and configuration (not intended for public sharing).
-Keep secrets out of Git history.

 ## High-level flow (how things fit together)